seamplex/wasora/README.md

 For example, the famous chaotic [Lorenz’ dynamical system](http://en.wikipedia.org/wiki/Lorenz_system)---the one of the butterfly---whose differential equations are

-$$
 \begin{align*}
 \dot{x} &= \sigma \cdot (y - x)\\
 \dot{y} &= x \cdot (r - z) - y\\
 \dot{z} &= xy - bz\\
 \end{align*}
-$$
-where $\sigma=10$, $b=8/3$ and $r=28$ are the classical parameters that generate the butterfly as presented by Edward Lorenz back in his seminal 1963 paper [Deterministic non-periodic flow](http://journals.ametsoc.org/doi/abs/10.1175/1520-0469%281963%29020%3C0130%3ADNF%3E2.0.CO%3B2), can be solved with wasoraby writing the equations in the input file as naturally as possible, as illustrated in the input file that follows:
+where $\sigma=10$, $b=8/3$ and $r=28$ are the classical parameters that generate the butterfly as presented by Edward Lorenz back in his seminal 1963 paper [Deterministic non-periodic flow](http://journals.ametsoc.org/doi/abs/10.1175/1520-0469%281963%29020%3C0130%3ADNF%3E2.0.CO%3B2), can be solved with wasora by writing the equations in the input file as naturally as possible, as illustrated in the input file that follows:

 ```wasora
 # lorenz’ seminal dynamical system